How a Student Loan Affects Your Mortgage Application

 Can you get a mortgage with a student loan?

-Whilst having a student loan won’t usually prevent you from getting a mortgage, it can have an impact on your application.
-Since the 2014 MMR (Mortgage Market Review), mortgage lenders have had a responsibility to look at student loans alongside other types of debt when they assess the affordability of an applicant.
+A student loan won’t usually prevent you from getting a mortgage, but it can impact your application.
+Since the 2014 MMR (Mortgage Market Review), mortgage lenders have had a responsibility to look at student loans alongside other types of debt when assessing an applicant’s affordability.

 That said, student loans are slightly different to other debts, so they won’t have as much of an impact as, credit card debt, for example.
-In fact, student debt won’t appear on your credit file at all, so it won’t play into the credit search aspect of your mortgage application.
+Student debt won’t appear on your credit file, so it won’t play into the credit search aspect of your mortgage application.

 How will it affect the application?

-A student loan is one of the lower risk debts from a mortgage lender’s perspective, as it will generally lead to a graduate career, which looks good for your long-term repayment potential.
+A student loan is one of the lower-risk debts from a mortgage lender’s perspective, as it will generally lead to a graduate career, which looks good for your long-term repayment potential.
 The main element of concern for lenders is how much your student loan repayments are.
-This is because they will need to deduct any existing financial responsibilities from your income, before calculating the size of loan you can afford.
+This is because they must deduct any existing financial responsibilities from your income before calculating the loan size you can afford.

 Some mortgage lenders have a maximum acceptable overall debt level for applicants.
-If you have very large student debts, and/or considerable other outstanding debts, this could also potentially impact the amount that they are willing to lend you.
+If you have very large student debts and/or considerable other outstanding debts, this could potentially impact the amount they are willing to lend you.
 There are bad credit lenders, however, who specialise in helping applicants in these circumstances.

-The amount that student loan repayments will affect your income depends on when you took the loan, and how much you earn.
-This is because student loans are set up so that you only begin making repayments once you’ve achieved a minimum salary threshold, post-graduation.
+The amount that student loan repayments will affect your income depends on when you took the loan and how much you earn.
+Student loans are set up so you only begin making repayments once you’ve achieved a minimum salary threshold post-graduation.

-The good news is, those who do not yet earn enough to make loan repayments won’t be penalised.
+The good news is that those who do not earn enough to repay loans won’t be penalised.
 As lenders understand that your repayments will only rise as your salary does, they won’t be worried about future repayments affecting your affordability.

 Did you know… You could access 30% more of the mortgage market with a broker on your side.